knr-auv/simulation/README.md

 ### Packets structure

 All packets are `TCP/IP`.
 Data length is equal to 0 when packet doesn't have data.
+Data length is in little endian.
 **IMPORTANT Video request packet is only 1 byte long, it is just packet type byte!**

 | Packet type | Data length as int32 | Data |